Morris Lukowich

-Morris Eugene Lukowich (born June 1, 1956) is a Canadian former professional ice hockey player.
+Morris Eugene Lukowich (LEWK-oh-wich; born June 1, 1956) is a Canadian former professional ice hockey player.
 He was a member of the Winnipeg Jets of the World Hockey Association (WHA) and the National Hockey League (NHL) from 1976 to 1985, and later played for the Boston Bruins and Los Angeles Kings of the NHL.
 A left winger, Lukowich played in a total of 582 games over eight NHL seasons, registering a total of 199 goals and 219 assists for 418 points.